TheKingEagle/RMSoftware.ModularBot/doc/addcmd.md

 ```
 ArcadeCORE Extension Pack
-ArcadeCORE is an extension pack containing EXEC/CLI_EXEC Commands you can manually add to the bot with !addcmd
+ArcadeCORE is an extension pack containing functions for commands availale to "The Arcade" and "Rewards 1" discord guilds.
 Version: v1.0.56
 Creator: rmsoft1#1442
 Website: http://rmsoftware.org/